Angela Borden | Jan 1, 2018

 Let’s take a look at the expenses for her trip and find out what happened when she called the insurance company to file her claim.

-— that’s a pretty good return on her money!
 Trip insurance is priced according to your age and trip cost.
-Cynthia is 29 years old, and her trip cost was $1,686 (including the cruise
+Cynthia is 29 years old, and her trip cost was $1,686 (including the cruise and airfare).

 *Trip insurance is included as part of a travel protection plan which contains both insurance benefits and non-insurance assistance services.